 Resolving property damage claims can be complex and frustrating.
 You have already been a victim of property damage, whether it be theft, flooding or other disaster.
 Now, the claims process has you feeling like a victim again.

 Insurance companies have deep pockets, yet they are reluctant to give money to those who fill those pockets.
 They may take their time settling your claim, offer you an under-evaluated settlement or deny your claim entirely all to protect their bottom line.
-It’s advised you contact an insurance lawyer if you feel your insurance company has mistreated you.
+It’s advised you contact an skilled Texas property insurance claims lawyer if you feel your insurance company has mistreated you.

 Texas Property Damage Insurance Claims Attorney

 Your insurance company should be held accountable for their actions.
 Whether you are having a difficult time negotiating with adjusters or your claim has been handled in bad faith, you can trust the attorneys at LeMaster & Ahmed PLLC.
 Ms. Ahmed and Ms. LeMaster have more than 30 years of combined experience assisting home and business owners.
 They can help you file a claim, advise you on how to negotiate with adjusters and represent you in court if need be.

 Take the first step in achieving what you are entitled to and contact an Texas property damage attorney atLeMaster & Ahmed PLLC.
 You can call (888) 306-2119 to schedule a consultation.
 We are based in Plano and the Woodlands, but assist policyholders throughout the state of Texas such as Galveston County, Montgomery County, Collin County, Dallas County, and Harris County.

 - Types of Property Claims We Handle